Platforms are eating the world – How should European business and society respond?

 - Inform government policy on the most constructive approaches to regulation and broader industrial strategy

-The Summit features new analysis, cutting-edge case studies and practical next step actions from the world's leading experts, over two carefully curated days:
+The Summit features new analysis, cutting-edge case studies and practical next step actions from the world's leading experts, over two carefully curated days on Tuesday 17 and Wednesday 18 September.

 Business model portfolios